 Liposuction is commonly used to remove fatty lumps or deposits around the back providing patients with a smoother and overall simmer figure.
 Vaser Liposuction is one of our preferred methods to get rid of the stubborn back fat as it turns the fibrous tissue into a ‘buttery’ consistency.
 It is the high energy from the ultrasound tool that separates the excess fat cells from fibrous tissue transforming it into a butter-like form.

-This ultimately allows for easy, gentle suction and provides surgeons the ability to create the desirable ‘V’ shaped back.
+This ultimately allows for easy, gentle suction and provides doctors with the ability to create the desirable ‘V’ shaped back.
 The traditional method of liposuction is less refined and instead of softening the fat, it almost shatters the excess fat layer into pieces prior to being suctioned out.
 This technique can often leave clumps of unseparated in the targeted areas.

 The ultrasound’s high energy is also helpful in promoting skin tightening following the procedure.
 In order for the cosmetic surgery treatment to be effective, the skin needs to retract back into place after the fat has been removed.
-Otherwise the patient will be left with the undesirable look of skin dimpling and sagging.
+Otherwise, the patient will be left with the undesirable look of skin dimpling and sagging.

 Vaser liposuction is effective in eliminating the bulges of fat around the bra line, rolls of fat throughout the back and creating a more proportionate, toned appearance.
 The procedure is gentle enough to be performed with local anaesthetic under light sedation which reduces the overall recovery time.